-I don’t usually consider a :place to stay” a “thing to do” but I’m making an exception for La Serrana.
-As much a destination as it is a form of accommodation, this old farmhouse about 15 minutes’ walk outside of Salento town is the best place to stay in the area.
-With a family dinner in the rustic kitchen each night (weekdays) and a nightly bonfire and marshmallow roasting, La Serrana is the place to truly enjoy the mountain location.
-Swing in a hammock, stroll around the grounds or just sit and sip some wine at night, La Serrana is the antidote to overstuffed hostels or soul-less hotels you might frequent elsewhere in Colombia.
+I don’t usually consider a place to stay” a “thing to do” but I’m making an exception for the fincas around Salento.
+A chance to enjoy the mountain location.
+Swing in a hammock, stroll around the grounds or just sit and sip some wine at night, staying in a farmhouse is the antidote to overstuffed hostels or soul-less hotels you might frequent elsewhere in Colombia.

 Visit a coffee plantation

 You’re in coffee country, so why not take a stroll around a coffee plantation to found out how the beans make it from the plant to your cup.
 If you stay at La Serrana, turn left at the entrance and with a 4-kilometre downhill walk, you’ll find yourself at Don Elias.
 The tour is simple but the free coffee at the end is a much more complex and tasty affair.